 In addition to offering fun and memorable experiences, our Engineering courses in the Alexandria Region help equip students with vital STEM (science, technology, engineering and math) abilities.
 Hands-on projects, creative activities and group learning all combine to help your child acquire crucial problem solving and critical thinking skills that can make a lasting impact, both in the classroom and beyond.▼

 Calling all Budding Engineers

-Our Engineering programs in the Alexandria Region include:
+Here’s what our Engineering programs in the Alexandria Region include:

-- Cool, interactive projects that feature building machines with LEGO® bricks to designing a variety of bridge types with K’NEX® pieces.
+- Interactive activities, from constructing machines with LEGO® bricks to designing bridges with K’NEX® pieces.

-- A personalized educational environment, with a 6:1 student-to-teacher ratio and no more than 12 students per session.
+- A supportive educational environment, featuring a 6:1 student-to-teacher ratio and no more than 12 students per class.

 - Ongoing email communication to keep parents in the loop throughout the program.